Powered by occupational health and safety volunteers.

 WHWB - Australia

-Workplace Health Without Borders – Australia (WHWB-AUS) was incorporated as a charity in December 2018.
-It is a branch of the International body and serves to promote health and hygiene in the Asia-Pacific region from an Austral-Asian base.
+Workplace Health Without Borders – Australia (WHWB-AUS) was incorporated as a business in December 2018 and became a charity in September 2021.
+It is a branch of the International body and serves to promote health and hygiene in the Australian region.
 Our role is to work with all the existing WHWB bodies such that all workers may have a safe work place and return home healthy every day.

-We are inviting people to join our organisation and lend their expertise, enthusiasm and time to fundraising and developing projects to help prevent occupational illness worldwide.
+We are inviting people to join our organisation and lend their expertise, enthusiasm and time to fundraising and developing projects to help prevent occupational illness.
 Anyone studying, working or interested in occupational health, safety and hygiene is welcome to join.
-Please note, there is a small annual membership fee.
+Please note, there is a small annual membership fee of $30 AUD.

 A world where workers do not get sick because of their work.